ginosettecasi/multi-cloud-secure-infra-pipeline/README.md

 ### ✅ How the Pipeline Remediates High-Risk Issues

-The GitHub Actions pipeline integrates **Checkov**, which performs security analysis on Terraform code before deployment.
+The GitHub Actions pipeline integrates **Checkov** and **Snyk**, which perform deep static analysis of Terraform code.
 During development, the pipeline identified several high-risk misconfigurations, including:

 - Security Groups allowing SSH and HTTP from `0.0.0.0/0`
 - Egress rules that allowed all traffic on all ports